Butizide

 Butizide (or thiabutazide) is a diuretic of the thiazide class.

 Medical uses

 Butizide is used in combination with the potassium-sparing diuretic spironolactone for the second-line treatment of edema caused by heart failure, and for difficult cases of hypertension.

 Adverse effects

 Interactions

 The hypotensive effects of butizide can be increased by antihypertensive drugs (especially ACE inhibitors), barbiturates, tricyclic antidepressants, and ethanol.
-Combinatino with beta blockers can increase blood glucose levels; and conversely, butizide can decrease the effects of antidiabetic drugs.
+Combination with beta blockers can increase blood glucose levels; and conversely, butizide can decrease the effects of antidiabetic drugs.
 As butizide lowers blood potassium and magnesium levels, it can increase the effects of cardiac glycosides.
 It can also increase lithium toxicity.

 Nonsteroidal anti-inflammatory drugs can decrease the diuretic effect of butizide.